City Boards, Commissions, Committees & Officers

 Applying to Serve

 View additional information such as qualifications, roles and responsibilities, and vacancies for various boards below.
 We encourage interested applicants to review meeting agendas, minutes, and attend a meeting.
 Applications are accepted on a rolling basis.
-Please note, upon submission your application is considered a public record.
+Please note, upon submitting, your application is considered a public record.
 Boards marked (*) require a cover letter and resume.
 Interviews are sometimes required.
-Applying does not guarantee appointment.
+Applying does not guarantee an appointment.

 - Public Meeting Portal - In accordance with State law, public meeting notices for all meetings of City of Framingham boards, commissions, and committees will be posted at least 48 hours in advance of the meeting.

 - Framingham Government Academy – Prerecorded sessions to educate about how Framingham’s government functions and operates.

 - Process Overview – Considerations of the appointing authority